What is Ophthalmology?

 - Informing your GP if you notice any changes to your vision (do not wait until your next screening appointment)

 - Taking your medication as prescribed

-- Loose weight (if you’re overweight) and eating a healthy balance diet
+- Lose weight (if you’re overweight) and eating a healthy balanced diet

 - Exercise regularly